Brent Burns scores 2, Sharks beat Devils 4-1

 Schneider made two stellar stops against Burns on the penalty kill - one with the glove, the other with his pads - to hold off the Sharks.

+''I think Schneider was spectacular early,'' Thornton said. ''He made some great stops.
+We just kept throwing pucks at him, screening him and eventually they went in.''

 NOTES: New Jersey recalled Blandisi from Albany of the AHL on Saturday. .
 The Devils also activated D John Moore from injured reserve after missing 17 games with a concussion. .
 C Logan Couture was back for the Sharks after missing one game with an upper-body injury. .
 The Devils scratched D Kyle Quincy and RW Devante Smith-Pelly. .
-The Sharks' scratches were RW Marcus Sorensen, D Tim Heed and RW Joonas Donskoi.
+The Sharks' scratches were RW Marcus Sorensen, D Tim Heed and RW Joonas Donskoi. .
+Patrick Marleau's point-scoring streak for San Jose ended at nine games.

 UP NEXT